 ... is a molecular biologist with a particular interest in spatial aspects of mRNA metabolism and posttranscriptional regulation of gene expression.
 Susanne received her degree in biochemistry at the Free University in Berlin in 2000, where she also started her PhD project in the laboratory of Professor Michael Boshart.
 She received her doctoral degree in 2005 at the LMU in Munich, followed by six years of postdoctoral studies at the Department of Biochemistry in Cambridge (UK) in the lab of Professor Mark Carrington.
-Susanne joined the Biocenter in November 2011.
-She is leading an independent, DFG funded Research group (Kramer lab) and has done her Habilitation in 2016.
-Recently, she was awarded a Heisenberg Position.
+Susanne joined the Biocenter as a Junior Group leader in November 2011 (Kramer lab) with a DFG-own-position.
+In 2018 she recieved Heisenberg funding, which was recently transformed into a Heisenberg Professorship.

 2018 Group leader, Heisenberg funding (DFG), Cell and Developmental Biology, University of Würzburg